How Effective Discipline Strategies in the Classroom Help With Learning

 In other words, students should be looking at their intrinsic motivation – achieving rewards, and avoiding consequences, not for external gains, but because they want to work hard for their own happiness and success.

-When students are presented with a lottery system of rewards they appreciate the recognition of their efforts (i.e. name gets placed in a draw box) and that all students have a fair chance at gaining the ultimate reward – FREE HOMEWORK PASS!
+When students are presented with a system of rewards that shows appreciation and recognition of their efforts, and that all students have a fair chance at gaining rewards, then students will find the motivation they need to keep themselves well behaved during the lesson.

 Effective discipline strategies make classroom management easier.